 Preparation for a career in cytotechnology & histotechnology is accomplished by successfully completing an accredited program.
 Students are admitted to the Master of Cytopathology Practice (MCP) program after they have completed three years of specified academic work at an accredited college or university.
+Candidates are not required to have a baccalaureate degree prior to admission to the program.
 The professional program at UTHSC is two years in length and leads to the Master of Cytopathology Practice degree (MCP).

 Students should check here to make sure they are taking the prerequisite courses required for admission to the UTHSC program.